 ITS Begins Multifactor Authentication Rollout for Students

-Iowa State University Information Technology Services (ITS) has entered the second phase of multifactor authentication (MFA) implementation and will begin enrolling students this fall, with a target of having all students registered by the end of 2019.
+Iowa State University Information Technology Services (ITS) has entered the second phase of multifactor authentication (MFA) implementation and will begin enrolling students this fall, with a target of having all students registered by the end of spring semester 2020.

 MFA — a security measure that requires something users know, such as a password, and a second factor users have, like a mobile phone, to log in to an account — has been available to university students, faculty, and staff since March 2018, when ITS implemented Okta, a cloud-based identity and access management platform.